filecoin-project/lotus-docs/content/en/storage-providers/setup/prerequisites.md

 Being a storage provider will only work if you fully comply with the [minimal hardware requirements]({{< relref "../../storage-providers/get-started/hardware-requirements/" >}}) for the network in which you will be a storage provider.
 The sealing process is very resource-intensive and is dependent on precise configuration.
 We strongly recommend Linux systems administration experience before embarking.

 {{< alert icon="callout" >}}
 Be warned: if you decide to skip any of the sections below, things will not work!
-Read and tread carefully.
+Read carefully.
 {{< /alert >}}

 Please make sure that the following prerequites are met whether you are planning to run the `lotus miner` on the same machine as the lotus daemon or a different machine.